 Remember baby and child equipment may be limited or need pre-booking

 Set on a steep hill in quiet Cihangir - a charmingly gentrified residential neighbourhood off the tourist track - but close to the action of European Beyoglu.
 Once you’ve arrived, you’ll get a pocket-sized brochure with a map and detailed directions to the hotel in Turkish for taxi drivers.
 The nearest metro station is Tophane, a 5-minute-walk from the hotel and the nearest subway station is Taksim Square, a 12-minute-walk from the hotel.

 From the Airport

-It’s a 30-minute taxi ride from Ataturk International to Beyoglu (or a 48-minute drive from Sabiha Gökçen), though the journey can take much longer during rush hour.
+It’s a 45-minute taxi ride from Istanbul Airport to Beyoglu, though the journey can grow rapidly during rush hour.
 The hotel can arrange a transfer.
-There are also buses and 'LRT' (light rail) trains from the domestic terminal into town, and an irregular airport shuttle.
 If you are driving, the hotel can pay for parking in a nearby car park.
 See Rates.